Choosing the Right Boat Anchor

 How to Choose the Right Anchor For Your Boat

-Choosing the right boat anchor primarily depends on six factors: Your style of boating, different materials at the seabed where you'll be anchoring (also called ‘bottom’), weight and size of your boat; lastly climate conditions of your typical boating areas.
+Choosing the right boat anchor primarily depends on six factors: Your style of boating, different materials at the seabed where you'll be anchoring (also called “bottom”), weight and size of your boat; lastly climate conditions of your typical boating areas.
+Those are the core inputs any boater should look at when they’re trying to decide what anchor to use or what anchor is best for their particular situation.

-4. Don’t ignore common weather patterns in areas where you typically sail – wind level & potential wave heights impact your anchor choice making it essential to have an idea about climatic normals before choosing.
+Don’t ignore common weather patterns in areas where you typically sail—wind level and potential wave heights impact your anchor choice, making it essential to have an idea about climatic normals before choosing.

 Different Types of Anchors